 - Occasionally, when we use third party tools such as those mentioned above, your data may be collected and stored outside the EU, which, by submitting your data, you agree to.
 We will ensure that any third-party tools we use comply with the EU-US Privacy Shield Framework, which ensures EU-level data protection.

 - No system is 100% secure.
 However, we take every care to ensure the security of your data with robust procedures, up to date technology and software, virus and malware protection and staff training to prevent security breaches.

 - We destroy it in a secure way once we no longer need it.

 Access to information

 If you wish to request a copy of data from us, you may do so by making a ‘subject access request’ in writing.
-These requests may be subject to a charge (of up to £10), and we may ask you to prove your identity.
+We may ask you to prove your identity.
 If you find any inaccuracies, you may ask us to amend them for you.

 If you have indicated that you are happy to continue to hear from us, we will contact you to let you know about upcoming events, updates on our plans, and to ask you to join as a Friend, make a donation or give other types of support.
 Occasionally, we may include information from our partner organisations or organisations who support us in these communications.

 We endeavour to keep your personal information accurate and up to date.
 If you become aware of errors or inaccuracies, please email firstname.lastname@example.org.
 We would really appreciate it if you could let us know if your contact details change.

 We make it easy for you to tell us how you want us to communicate, in a way that suits you.
 Our forms have clear marketing preference questions and we include information on how to opt out when we send you marketing.
 If you don’t want to hear from us, that’s fine.
 Just let us know when you provide us with your information.
 You can opt out of communications by selecting "unsubscribe" at the bottom of any email, or by emailing email@example.com.